holmdk/holmdk.github.io/_posts/2020-01-21-Pycharm_Docker.md

 **Note: This guide requires you to have both Linux (I am using Ubuntu 18.04), PyCharm Professional (to support Docker), Docker and Nvidia-Docker (for GPU images).**

 In this post I will write my workflow for using Pycharm and Docker (docker-compose) together.
-The benefit of this approach over regular virtual environments (such as conda or pipenv) is, that you have full control over the entire OS as well.
+The benefit of this approach is:

+1. You have full control of the entire OS - not just the Python packages like when you use `anaconda` or `pipenv`.
 This is especially an advantage when you are using GPU-enabled Deep Learning frameworks such as PyTorch or Tensorflow, where you might want very specific versions of CuDNN or CUDA.
+2. If stuff breaks - no big deal, we will just create a new container.
+3. All your code (and data) will be automatically uploaded and synchronized to your docker container when there are updates

-Furthermore, everything will be running **"behind-the-scenes"** once this is up and running, meaning that your development in Pycharm will be very similar to your regular workflow.
+4. Everything will be running **"behind-the-scenes"**, meaning that your development in Pycharm will be very similar to your regular workflow.

 ## Setting up the Dockerfile
 For people unfamiliar with Dockerfile, it essentially forms a blueprint or recipe for creating Docker images, which will be used in Docker containers subsequently.
 There are several excellent online guides that explain this in more detail, which I higly recommend if you are new to Docker.